Author Archive for: arakotoniaina

 About Adney Rakotoniaina

-Adney Rakotoniaina is a research analyst with NASHP’s Emerging Policy Issues (EPI) team involved in projects related to hospital and provider costs.
-He joined NASHP in January 2020 as an intern with EPI working to address health insurance coverage and access issues through the state health exchanges.
+Adney Rakotoniaina is a research analyst with NASHP’s Coverage, Cost, and Value team involved in projects related to hospital and provider costs.
+He joined NASHP in January 2020 as an intern with CCV working to address health insurance coverage and access issues through the state health exchanges.
 He previously worked at the Patient Centered Outcomes Research Institute (PCORI) communicating patient-centered engagement initiatives.
 He has also worked at the Commonwealth of Kentucky Personnel Cabinet on health work force staffing and employee health plan stability.
 Additionally, his passion for health equity and upstream policy solutions has led him to work on a number of related initiatives.
 Adney is pursuing his MPH concentrating in health policy and management at George Washington University and graduated from the University of Louisville in May 2019 with a BA in political science.

 Entries by Adney Rakotoniaina